hermannmaurer/controlanyapp_MIT/README.md

 This is basically one pre-defined task linked with a taskname: taskname => predefined task (shell commands, scripts and binaries)
 To get the definition of the tasks done the user creates inside their controlanyapp script under the @TASKS array one task per line.
 During configuration time someone determines and notes tasknames infront of "=>" and to the right of it the real commands being executed, like you would type the commands into a terminal for execution.

 Within a single task shell operators like '&&' and '||' may prove beneficial between shell commands forcing a conditional sequence, instead of putting one shell command next ot each other terminated by semicolons.
-Keep in mind the sequence execution depends with operators on the return value of the individual shell commmands.
+Keep in mind the sequence execution depends with operators on the return value of the individual cmd being executed.

 	task1 => q( cmd1; cmd2) # cmd1 and cmd2 are executed not depending on exit code of cmd1
 	task2 => q( cmd1 && cmd2) # cmd1 and cmd2 are executed depending on true exit code of cmd1